Flex

 Flex Center

-To center content both horizontally and vertically inside a flex container, use the flex-center
+To center content both horizontally and vertically inside a flex container, use the flex-center class.
+This eliminates the need for separate justify-content-center and align-items-center classes.

 <div class="flex flex-center">